 The frequency of U-Bahn services depends on the time of day and the line on which one is travelling.
 Expats are advised to consult a schedule when planning their journey.

 S-Bahn (suburban trains)

 The S-Bahn is the quickest way to get to an entirely different area of the city.
 Lines run in a mostly east-to-west direction in the city centre, and there is another line that circles the whole city.
 Expats can find maps on the S-Bahn website or at stations.

-The tram system was demolished in West Berlin but remains in East Berlin, and is a fun way to get around the area.
+The tram system is the third largest in the world and offers a fun and novel way to get around the city.
 Tram maps can be found in S-Bahn and U-Bahn stations, and passengers can buy tickets on the tram.